Low* core libraries

 for proof and separation purposes, and has no effect on the generated code.
 A

-buffer created with malloc
+buffer created with malloc can be freed with free.

 let test_alloc (): St unit =